Actyx/Actyx/web/developer.actyx.com/docs/pond/in-depth/tag-type-checking.md

     return pond.emit(fooBarTag, fooEvt)
 }

-// And stop exporting any old emitFooEvent function you may have offered
 ```

 If you want to spare new consumers the burden of supporting the old `EventFoo`, and those consumers